The Civil Resolution Tribunal and strata disputes

 When can’t I use the CRT for strata disputes?

-The CRT is not able to decide certain strata disputes.
-Some of these will need to be filed in the B.C.
+The CRT is not able to decide some types of strata disputes.
+Some strata disputes will need to be filed in the B.C.
 Supreme Court.
-Some strata disputes may not be valid legal claims at any court or tribunal.
+And some strata disputes may not be valid legal claims at any court or tribunal.

 The CRT cannot decide matters that affect land, such as: